vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 In this case, `A` is the subordinate of `B`, which is the subordinate of `C`.

-Subordination distributes over coordination on the right-hand side:
+Also, subordination distributes over coordination on the right-hand side, if the unclarified type has positive valence:

 <div>
 (A B)C → AC BC